oonisim/python-programs/tensorflow/cnn/resnet/README.md

 ## Objective

-Implement a system to search similar images using the embedded image vector consine similarity.
+Implement a system to search similar images using the embedded image vector cosine similarity.

 ## Approach
 **ResNet50** ```avg_pool``` layer, which is in front of the fully connected layer, outputs a vector of 2048 dimensions